NataliaAru/school-projects/labyrinth-NataliaAru/README.md

 This repository contains code for a simple text-based adventure game, created for the [Software Architecture](https://canvas.uw.edu/courses/1186629) course at the UW iSchool.

-Designed and programmed labyrinth and components for this assignment
+I designed and programmed labyrinth and components for this assignment